-Catherine Middleton-Hardie (Treasurer) After recently moving to Seattle I am thrilled to have joined Magnolia Chorale, reigniting my passion for choral music.
+Catherine Middleton-Hardie (President) After moving to Seattle a few years ago, I was thrilled to join Magnolia Chorale, reigniting my passion for choral music.
 My parents encouraged a love of classical music from a young age and my sisters and I were frequently brought along to various performances they were involved in.
 It was a natural progression for me to join choirs, orchestras, bands and stage musicals at school.
 Unfortunately, at university and early professional life (in biotech) I lost touch with these creative outlets.
-Fortunately, the Magnolia Chorale has been extremely welcoming and is presenting approachable, yet sufficiently challenging music this season to be a great re-entry for me into choral singing.
-I have served on the board on other community organizations and have agreed to serve as treasurer to support the Chorale and to say “thank you” to the members.
+Fortunately, the Magnolia Chorale has been extremely welcoming and presents approachable, yet sufficiently challenging music to be a great re-entry into choral singing.
+I have served on the board on other community organizations and am pleased to serve on the Chorale Board to say “thank you” to the members.

 Betty Ede (Director) I would like to thank the Magnolia Chorale for giving me this opportunity to serve on the board.
 My musical life began with the violin when I was in the 3rd grade.
 In the 4th grade, I added the piano to my repertoire.
 As a high school student in Olympia, I sang as a member of my church choir (and sang along with the radio too).
 During college, I sang in a church choir, and now I sing and sometimes play the bells with our church choir here in Seattle.
 When I am not being musical, I enjoy my retirement benefits...free time, no computer, no phone, no paperwork.